top of page

 Protein

-Experts recommend 20 - 30 grams of protein per meal for women in midlife.
+Most experts recommend 20 to 30 grams of protein per meal for women in midlife - which is more than many of us were eating before.

 Calcium

-Women over 50 should aim for approximately 1200 mg per day.
+Women over 50 should aim for around 1,200 mg of calcium per day to support bone density and reduce osteoporosis risk.

 Omega-3 Fatty Acids